matthewp/haunted/readme.md

 ## API

 Haunted is all about writing plain functions that can contain their own state.
-The follow docs is divided between creating _components_ (the functions) and using _hooks_ the state.
+The documentation below is separated into two sections: creating _components_ (the functions) and using _hooks_ to manage state.

 ### Components